the729/go-libra/README.md

 # go-libra
-This is a golang implementation of the Libra blockchain (github.com/libra/libra).
+This is a golang implementation of the Libra blockchain (https://github.com/libra/libra).
 Currently, only a client is implemented.

 As Libra itself is in an early stage, go-libra is developed as a proof of concept, only for experimental and learning purposes.

 ## Features

-- ✓ Connect to testnet AccessControl server with gRPC
+- ✓ Connect to testnet AdmissionControl server with gRPC
 - ✓ Query account states, including balance, sequence number, from the ledger, and do all necessary verifications
 - ✓ Mint LibraCoin through the 'official' faucet service
 - ✓ Peer to peer transfer LibraCoin, and wait for ledger inclusion